FredKSchott/snowpack/www/_template/tutorials/svelte.md

 ## Create your first Svelte component

-With `@snowpack/plugin-svelte` installed, Snowpack will build `.svelte` files to the HTML, JS, and CSS needed to run in the browser.
-Create your first `.svelte` component named `App.svelte` with the following code:
+You now have your Snowpack environment set up to build `.svelte` files for the browser.
+Now it's time to create your first Svelte component file!

+Create a file named `App.svelte` in your project directory with the following code:

 ```html
 <!-- App.svelte -->